Silhouette, 2 mg+0.03 mg 63 pcs

 – with age;

-– if there is a family history (VTE ever occurring in close relatives and parents at a relatively young age); if there is a possible congenital predisposition, the woman should be referred to a specialized specialist for a decision on the prescription of Siluet®;
+– in the presence of a family history (VTE, which has ever occurred in close relatives and parents at a relatively young age); if a congenital predisposition is possible, the woman should be referred to a specialized specialist to decide on the prescription of the drug Siluet®;

-– for prolonged immobilization, after major surgery, any leg surgery, or after major trauma.
-In these cases, it is preferable to stop taking the pills (for elective surgeries at least 4 weeks in advance) and not resume until 2 full weeks after remobilization.
-If the drug was not cancelled in advance, antithrombotic therapy should be prescribed;
+– during prolonged immobilization, after major surgery, any surgery on the legs or after serious injury.
+In these cases, it is preferable to stop taking the tablets (for elective operations at least 4 weeks in advance) and not resume until 2 full weeks have passed after remobilization.
+If the drug has not been discontinued in advance, antithrombotic therapy should be prescribed;

-– in obesity (body mass index more than 30 kg/m2).
-There is no consensus on the role of varicose veins or superficial venous thrombophlebitis in the occurrence and development of venous thrombosis.
+– for obesity (body mass index more than 30 kg/m2).
+There is no consensus on the role of varicose veins or thrombophlebitis of superficial veins in the occurrence and development of venous thrombosis.

-The risk of arterial thromboembolic complications or risk of stroke is increased in women using a combination of DNH and EE:
+The risk of arterial thromboembolic complications or the risk of stroke in women using the combination of DNG with EE increases:

 – with age;